Thursday, February 23, 2012

 Are You Trying To Hide Your Crabbiness?
 Nonverbal Communication

 Trying to hide your feelings is very difficult.
 The truth is, we are always expressing through Nonverbal communication.
 Some people can read nonverbal communication more easily than others.
-Another word for crabbiness is irritability.
-You are not feeling satisfied or want things to be different.
-Nonverbal communication of impatience and irritability can be shown in many ways…
+Let’s talk about trying to hide our crabbiness, another word for crabbiness is irritability.
+You may not be feeling satisfied or you may want things to be different.
+Nonverbal communication of impatience and irritability can be shown in many ways: –Tapping fingers or objects -Tapping your foot –A huff or a sigh –Rolling your eyes up –Looking at your watch or the clock -Your...
+Read More

 How Can I Calm Down?
 Anger Management Techniques Part Four